-Credit may be given for coursework completed at another accredited college or University if it meets the criteria set forth in the Southwest Catalog in effect at the time of the student's admission to Southwest.
-Students transferring from an accredited two-year college must complete 62 hours at Southwest.
-Credits transferred from an unaccredited institution will be evaluated on a case-by-case basis.
-Students transferring from a four-year institution must complete the last 30 semester hours of the bachelor's degree at Southwest.
+Credit may be given for coursework completed at another accredited college or university if it meets the criteria set forth in the Southwest Catalog in effect at the time of the student's admission to Southwest.
+Transfer students from an accredited college or university must complete at least 30 upper level hours at University of the Southwest plus other institutional or degree specific requirements.
+Intermediate courses, D's, or F's will not be accepted.